|

 capital in the acquisition of natural history specimens that go

-in the fossil world to large gold specimens and meteorites in the
+directly into the classroom.
+From petrified trees and giant ammonites in the fossil world to large gold specimens and meteorites in the

 mineral world, the museum items are available for all to see and